What is AIA Film Challenge?

 People like you!
 The AIA Film Challenge is open to filmmakers, architects, and storytellers in the United States and its territories.

-What kind of content can I include in my mini documentary?
+What kind of content can I include in my film?

-Up to 50% of your footage can be previously shot.
+Up to 50% of your footage can be previously shot, but at least 50% of the footage must be shot specifically for the AIA Film Challenge.
 We will also accept recorded virtual interviews, still images, and stock footage/images.

 Should I work with a team?